FagioDiFapo/PyRoDeEn/README.md

 ## Licensing and Attribution

-This work builds upon MATLAB code originally developed at Cranfield University and publicly shared by a former student.
-If you are the original author and would like to be credited explicitly, please open an issue or contact me.
+This work builds upon MATLAB code developed at Cranfield University and publicly shared by Manuel Diaz.
+Much of the work here is also based on the insights and further development by GitHub: [@rhann-09]([https://github.com/wme7](https://github.com/rhann-09)) If you are the original author and would like to be credited explicitly, please open an issue or contact me.

 All Python code written for this project is © Genis Bonet Garcia, 2025, under MIT.